kbryan3/ECE5813/Projects/Project1/ProjectOne.md

 ###### Program 3:
 *programthree.c*, *programthree.h*, *programthree.out*

-Program three does bitwise operation on 0xCAFE.
+Program three does bitwise operation on 0xCAFE, and checks if there are 3(and only 3) bits set in the last 4 bits.

 *There is code taken from geeksforgeeks.org, which is pointed out in the .c file*